Davis Islands (Antarctica)

 The Davis Islands are a small group of rocky islands lying in the west part of the entrance to Vincennes Bay.
-First mapped (1955) by G.D.
-Blodgett from aerial photographs taken by U.S. Navy Operation Highjump (1947).
-Named by Advisory Committee on Antarctic Names (US-ACAN) for Malcolm Davis, bird curator of the zoo, Washington, DC, who served as biologist aboard the ship as ornithologist during U.S. Navy Operation Windmill (1947-48).
+First mapped (1955) by Gardner Dean Blodgett from aerial photographs taken by U.S. Navy Operation Highjump (1947).
+Named by Advisory Committee on Antarctic Names (US-ACAN) for Malcolm Davis, bird curator of the zoo, Washington, DC, who served as biologist aboard the ship as ornithologist during U.S. Navy Operation Windmill (1947–48).